Troubleshooting

 If the output of the command includes no wireguard interfaces found

-, you may not have configured any WireGuard interfaces on the host yet.
+, then you may not have configured any WireGuard interfaces on the host yet.
 Try adding one.

 Cannot lookup ip address